miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Miguel.
 I am a data scientist with background at the intersection between Chemistry, Biology and Physics.

-Nowadays I am interested in AI-driven drug discovery.

 Previously, I used Nuclear Magnetic Resonance and wrote Python code to model *extremely* dynamic proteins.

+Nowadays I am interested in AI-driven protein science and drug discovery.

 <!-- empty link to verify website on mastodon profile-->
 <a rel="me" href="https://mstdn.social/@miguelarbesu"></a>